AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 - Krzysztof Balejko - Student at Makers

-"I’ve fond his code to be of very good quality therefore I had no problem in understanding the logic behind his code base."
+"I’ve found his code to be of very good quality therefore I had no problem in understanding the logic behind his code base."

 - William Dunk - Student at Makers - Collaborated on the MakersBnB project